 The General Archive of the Indies is the main Spanish archive with historical documents (maps, photos, drawings, diaries…) related to the colonial Indies, or the New World.

 The archive holds documents associated with the New World from the 16th to the 19th century (from the Tierra del Fuego to the southern US and the Philippines) in Seville.

-The archive has about 9 km of shelves, 80 million pages of documents and it’s set in a monumental building of ancient merchant’s exchange in Seville.
+The archive has about 9 km of shelves and 80 million pages of documents and it’s set in a monumental building of ancient merchant’s exchange in Seville.

 Experiencing the Holy Week in Seville is one of the top things to do in Seville, Andalusia, and beyond.

-Celebration of the Holy Week in Seville is one of two top annual events in Seville.
+Celebration of the Holy Week in Seville is one of the two top annual events in Seville.

 Semana Santa de Seville, or Holy Week in Seville, is observed by spectacular processions during which sensational sculptures and masterpiece images are carried.
 Various religious brotherhoods dressed in unique robes organize distinctive processions from their churches to the Seville Cathedral and back.
 The peak of the Holy Week’s processions happens on Holy Thursday night until Good Friday dawn.